seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-2.md

 14. Please wait for completing the configuration process, then select Vaults option under Manage pane on the Backup center page, you can see the backup vault successfully configured.

     ![image](../media/back16.png)

-### Cleanup resources

-   >**Please do not delete resources you deployed in this lab.
-You will reference them in the next lab of this module**.

 #### Review